Globe artichokes with Dijon Mustard dressing

 4 globe artichokes

-1 clove garlic, peeled and crushed to a paste
+1 garlic clove, peeled and crushed to a paste

-In a stainless-steel pan that will fit the artichokes, combine 2 tbsp olive oil with the vinegar, salt, bay leaves, white wine and spices with 2 litres of water, cover and place on a high heat.
-Bring to the boil then turn down to s gentle simmer to infuse whilst you prep the artichokes.
+- In a stainless-steel pan that will fit the artichokes, combine 2tbsp Olive Oil with the vinegar, salt, bay leaves, white wine and spices with 2 litres of water, cover and place on a high heat.
+Bring to the boil then turn down to a gentle simmer to infuse whilst you prep the artichokes.

-Remove an artichoke with a slotted spoon and test if it is cooked.
-If you can remove one of the leave from about 1 cm from the edge with just a little resistance, then they are done.
+- Remove an artichoke with a slotted spoon and test to see if it is cooked.
+If you can remove one of the leave about 1cm from the edge with just a little resistance, then they are done.
 Remove the rest from the liquid and place upside down on a rack or colander so that they can drain until lukewarm.

-Whilst the artichokes are cooking, make the dressing by combining the Dijon mustard, garlic, vinegar and a splash of water.
-Begin adding the remaining olive oil and sunflower oil, a little at a time, whisking constantly.
+- Whilst the artichokes are cooking, make the dressing by combining the Dijon mustard, garlic, vinegar and a splash of water.
+Begin adding the remaining Olive Oil and sunflower oil, a little at a time, whisking constantly.
 You could also make this in a small food processor.
-Keep adding the oil and whisking until you get a thick emulsion.
-If the mixture splits, place 1 tsp of pre-made mayonnaise in a bowl and slowly whisk in the mustard mixture.
+Keep adding the Olive Oil and whisking until you get a thick emulsion.
+If the mixture splits, place 1tsp of pre-made mayonnaise in a bowl and slowly whisk in the mustard mixture.
 The mayonnaise helps by binding everything together.